Documentation

 Suppress: symptom_treatment_bias; surface_level_stop

-Effect: Multiplicative. tells the model "reject any output exhibiting this."
+Effect: Multiplicative; tells the model "reject any output exhibiting this."
 Narrow, blocks entire failure class.
 This is the most important control surface.
 In testing, suppression-only payloads consistently outperformed amplification-only.

 Why: "Do NOT treat symptoms as causes" forces deeper reasoning than "Find the root cause."
 Negative constraints are more specific than positive instructions.